neurobagel/annotation-tool-ai/Readme.md

 ## Using the tool from the command line

-The following command runs the script for the annotation process if you deployed it via docker:
+The following command runs the script for the annotation process if you deployed it via docker (i.e. access is from INSIDE the docker container):

 Please choose the `code_system`, `response_type`and indicate the correct `instance_name` and filepaths.
 ```